-Water and salinity are the principal factors limiting forage production on this site.
-This site is dominated by soils in hydrologic group B and C, with localized areas in hydrologic group D. Infiltration ranges from slow to moderate.
-Runoff potential for this site varies from moderate to high depending on soil hydrologic group and ground cover.
+Water is the principal factor limiting forage production on this site.
+This site is highly variable and is dominated by soils in hydrologic groups B and C, with localized areas in hydrologic group D. Infiltration ranges from slow to very rapid.
+Runoff potential for this site varies from moderate to high depending on soil hydrologic group, slope and ground cover.
 In many cases, areas with greater than 75 percent ground cover have the greatest potential for high infiltration and lower runoff.
-An example of an exception would be where short-grasses form a strong sod and dominate the site.
-Areas where ground cover is less than 50 percent have the greatest potential to have reduced infiltration and higher runoff (refer to Part 630, NRCS National Engineering Handbook for detailed hydrology information).
+An example of an exception would be where shortgrasses form a strong sod and dominate the site.
+Areas where ground cover is less than 50 percent have the greatest potential to have reduced infiltration and higher runoff (refer to Part 630, NRCS National Engineering Handbook for detailed hydrology information.)